bentzibentz/luni-masonry/README.md

 ```

 #### Change settings:
-You can config the Luni Class settings:
+You can config the LuniMasonry Class settings:
 1. `active` set custom active class for selected filter element
 2. `margin` set a custom gap size between the elements
 3. `responsive` set custom breakpoints and number of columns